Bacterial taxonomy: Bacillus cereus group: close and polyphyletic

+The new ANI criterion provides some support for members of this group as separate species.

 Yersinia pestis: extremely recent species

 Yersinia pestis is in effect a strain of Yersinia pseudotuberculosis, but with a pathogenicity island that confers a drastically different pathology (Black plague and tuberculosis-like symptoms respectively) which arose 15,000 to 20,000 years ago.

 Nested genera in Pseudomonas

 In the gammaproteobacterial order Pseudomonadales, the genus Azotobacter and the species Azomonas macrocytogenes are actually members of the genus Pseudomonas, but were misclassified due to nitrogen fixing capabilities and the large size of the genus Pseudomonas which renders classification problematic.
 This will probably rectified in the close future.

 Nested genera in Bacillus

 Another example of a large genus with nested genera is the genus Bacillus, in which the genera Paenibacillus and Brevibacillus are nested clades.

-There is insufficient genomic data at present to fully and effectively correct taxonomic errors in Bacillus.
+By 2020 there was enough genomic data to resolve Bacillus and split out 23 genera.
+However, even this was insufficient to make Bacillus monophyletic, because microbiologists do not want to move the pathogenic Bacillus cereus group out of the genus yet.
+B. cereus is separated from the type species B. subtilis by many genus-sized clades, many of which have been made into formal genera.